EmadHussien/Notes-App/README.md

 3. push the modified notes to the top
 4. delete note button

-you can see the live here : https://1h40es.csb.app/
+#### you can see live here : https://notes-app-git-main-emadhussien.vercel.app/

 <img src = "https://user-images.githubusercontent.com/31719363/166115970-02a16b81-4b8f-4330-944b-43d92f6e28be.png" style = "width : 800px ; height : 400px"  />